dhananjaya-poojari/Interview-Preparation/System Design/Frontend System Design/README.md

 6. **Lack of Standardization for Authentication**:
    - SSE does not have built-in support for complex authentication and authorization mechanisms.
 You may need to rely on other methods (e.g., tokens in query parameters or custom headers) to handle security.
 </details>

+### Server-Sent Events vs Long Polling
+Similarities Both SSE and Long Polling:

+- enable near-real-time communication over HTTP/1.1,
+- are one way (an HTTP/1.1 limitation)
+- require a specific implementation (cannot be used with existing HTTP endpoints)
+- keep an HTTP connection open

+Differences

+While a Long Polling request will finish as soon as new information arrives, acting like a regular, long-lasting request, an SSE request stays open until the client or the server decides to finish it, and the new information is simply written to the buffer.